how I work

 I am a Child and Adolescent Psychotherapist, registered with the British Association for Counselling & Psychotherapy (BACP).
 I adhere to their code of ethics and professional standards.

-Outside of my private practice, I work as a psychotherapist in schools and offer therapy to people working in the Film & TV industry through Solas Mind.
+Outside of my private practice, I work as a psychotherapist in schools.
+I also provide therapy to individuals working in the Film & TV industry through Solas Mind.

 cultural competence & intersectionality

 Every individual’s experience is shaped by their unique identity - whether it’s their culture, race, gender, religion, sexual orientation, neurodiversity, or family background.
-I prioritise culturally sensitive and LGBTQ+ affirming care, recognising how systemic factors and intersecting identities impact mental health.
+My practice is culturally sensitive and LGBTQ+ affirming and centres and understanding of how systemic factors and intersecting identities impact mental health.

 In my practice, this means: